 Average FD Pre-Event Shorting Activity and FD Pre-event and EventWindow Abnormal Returns, with and w/o Recent Investigation News

-Table 2 reports the average daily abnormal short selling (ABSS) and abnormal return (ABRET), both adjusted by size and book-market sorted matching portfolios, for three different event windows.
-Row-1 in each panel reports on the 5-day pre-event window, [5,-1].
+Table 2 reports the average daily abnormal short selling (ABSS) and abnormal return (ABRET), both adjusted by size and book-market sorted matching portfolios, for three different event windows. .
+In each panel, row-1 reports on the 5-day pre-event window, [5, -1].
 Row-2 in each panel reports on the 2-day event window, [0,1], where t = 0 is the event day and t = 1 denotes the day after.
 Finally, Row-3 in each panel reports on a 5-day post-event window, [2,6].
 We report separately for windows based on the lawsuit filing day and, on the investigation, -news release day, as denoted in the subpanel headings.

 Panel A reports on the no-IN FD cases and Panel B on the recent-IN FD cases.
 We highlight the following three results for these two different subsets of FD cases.
 First, we find that the average pre-event shorting, ABSS(-5,1), is much larger for the recent-IN FD subset at 7.81, over 2.4 times the average pre-event ABSS(-5,-1) for the no-IN FD subset at 3.19.
 Second, we find that the pre-event ABRET(-5,-1) is also much more negative for the recent-IN FD subset at -3.46%, versus -0.57% for the no-IN FD subset.
 Third, we note that the ABRET(0,1) over the FD event window is somewhat more negative for the recent-IN FD cases at -0.69%, versus -0.33% for the no-IN FD cases.